 Verify insurance acceptance before scheduling.
 Out-of-network surgery can result in significant unexpected costs.
 Ask the surgeon's office to verify your specific plan, not just the insurance company name.

-- Surgeon recommends surgery without trying conservative treatment first
+- The surgeon recommends surgery without trying conservative treatment first

 - Unwillingness to discuss complication rates or alternatives